ironscar/dba-starter/postgres/docs/14 - logical-replication-failover.md

   - create empty tables and then subscription with `failover = true` on `pgdb2`
   - now logical replication between `pgdb3` and `pgdb2` would also be working
   - now both `pgdb1` and `pgdb3` would have an entry for the failover subscription in `pg_replication_slots`
+    - the standby only gets those slots synchronized which are used for logical replication and are marked with `failover=true`
+    - it takes a little bit of time for this to happen because slotsync is asynchronous
 - Current setup: `pgdb1 ---<--- PHYSICAL ---<--- pgdb3 --->--- LOGICAL --->--- pgdb2`
 - Now we need to simulate a failover by stopping `pgdb3`
   - Need to stop pgdb3